top of page

 It is worth noting that Catcott claims he was instrumental in the publication of The Execution of Charles Bawdin, which he says he arranged in partnership with a friend of his, Thomas Eagles.
 The arrangement was (according to George Catcott) that Thomas Eagles would be the editor and Catcott would supply the manuscript - however, if George was so keen to have his name remembered, why is it not mentioned in the edition of 1772?
 Which, by the way, does not match any of the extant copies.
 Although it should be added that Thomas Eagles, is also not named in the edition.

-Herbert Croft's visit to Bristol
+Herbert Croft's Visit to Bristol & Meeting Catcott.

 Catcott met Croft when he visited Bristol.
 It was just a short while before Croft's Love and Madness, was published, and he used the opportunity to get some free 'advertising' for his Chatterton and Rowley collection.
-This was surely the time when he related the 'too late' story about Dr Fry and, of course, Dr Fry was dead and gone and not able to deny or confirm his supposed role in the anecdote.
+This was surely when Catcott related the 'too late' story about Dr Fry and, of course, Dr Fry was dead and gone and not able to deny or confirm his supposed role in the anecdote.

 It is thanks to George Catcott's manoeuvrings with Tyrwhitt that the first edition of Rowley's Poems were printed in 1777, with a second edition in the same year and a third edition in 1778, and it seems obvious that the pressure must be maintained to keep the gravy train running.
 It should be remembered that George continued putting surreptitious pressure on Barrett to get on and publish his History of Bristol, because he knew that this would keep Rowley in the limelight for a little longer but, try as he might, Barrett's History remained unpublished until 1789.